aarushirita/aarushirita.github.io/_pages/about.md

 I am an applied microeconomist researching the digital economy in under-regulated environments.
-My fields are development and political economy.

-Broadly, my research examines how social identity drives segregation and exclusion in both digital and physical environments, and analyzing the impact on development processes.
+Broadly, my research examines how social identity drives exclusion both online and offline, and analyzes its impact on economic development.

 I will be a Postdoctoral Prize Research Fellow at Nuffield College, Oxford starting in September 2025.